 12. You Can visit 3 Countries at Once in Basel

 There aren’t many places on earth where you can stand in one place and stand in two other countries.
-(We did it once before in Brazil) but at The Dreiländereck (Three Country Corner) you can stand at the Switzerland Grand Tour and be in three countries at once!
+(We did it once before in Brazil) but at The Dreiländereck (Three Country Corner) you can stand at the Grand Tour of Switzerland photo spot and be in three countries at once!
 This is where France, Switzerland, and Germany meet.
 The industrial neighborhood is transforming with bars lining the river.
 Deck 57 is a cool bar situated in an old ship, or you can have cocktails directly above the Dreiländereck as you watch the ships come in.

 13. Basel Has Awesome Street Art

 Our favorite piece of art looked like a shattered glass window at first glance but upon closer viewing (and through the camera lens) we saw the ingenious work of Swiss Artist Simon Berger.
 He created a famous etching of Kamala Harris in Washington D.C. but the original glass design stands in Basel, Switzerland.
-Urban Art Tours in Basel can be booked through Artsubli
+Urban Art Tours in Basel can be booked through Artstübli

 14. Basel Has Fantastic Museums